moby/moby/docs/reference/commandline/service_create.md

 ### Set service mode (--mode)

-You can set the service mode to "replicated" (default) or to "global".
-A replicated  service runs the number of replica tasks you specify.
-A global service runs on each active node in the swarm.
+The service mode determines whether this is a _replicated_ service or a _global_ service.
+A replicated service runs as many tasks as specified, while a global service runs on each active node in the swarm.

-The following command creates a "global" service:
+The following command creates a global service:

 ```bash
 $ docker service create \